 3: Connemara National Park – some of Ireland’s most incredible scenery

 The are is also a famous Gaeltacht region – in fact, it’s the largest in the country.
-Here you can feast your eyes on some of the most incredible scenery Ireland has to offer whilst learning a few Irish phrases.
+Feast your eyes on some of the most incredible scenery Ireland has to offer whilst learning a few Irish phrases.

 Address: Letterfrack, Co.
 Galway, Ireland